 During Memorial Week 2018, more than fifty councils across England marked the 23rd anniversary of the Srebrenica genocide.
 In doing so they brought people from all backgrounds together to reflect on the lessons from Srebrenica and pledged to challenge hatred and prejudice.

 In April, The Minister for Faith, Lord Bourne wrote to every local authority in England urging them to take action during Srebrenica Memorial Week.

 In the letter to Local Government Leaders, the Minister for Faith wrote:

 “Commemorating Srebrenica is a powerful way of bringing different communities together in your area against hatred, intolerance and extremism.

 I very much hope I can count on your support.
 Now, more than ever, it is vital that communities united together free from hatred and division”.

-Local authorities organised many different events from holding minute silences during Council Meetings, raising Srebrenica flags to holding Srebrenica memorial services.
+Local authorities organised many different community action events from holding minute silences during Council Meetings, raising Srebrenica flags to holding Srebrenica memorial services.